 To delegate policy management and other administrative tasks, use privileges.
-You set privileges in the AM console on the Privileges page for a realm.
+You set privileges in the AM console under Realms > Realm Name > Identities > Groups.

 For more information, see "Delegating Realm Administration Privileges" in the Setup and Maintenance Guide.

 2.2.
 Implementing Authorization Using the REST API